brettu/redis-course/README.md

 3. Follow the Homebrew Postgres instructions in the above guide to install with or download the Postgres app for MAC [here](http://postgresapp.com/).
 I find the Postgres app to be very useful.

 4. Install Redis with Homebrew with `$ brew install redis`.
 Then follow the prompt to start the server.
-Run the following:
+Run the following to confirm things are working:

 ```bash
 $ redis-cli